telerik/winforms-docs/track-and-status-controls/trackbar/modes.md

 {{endregion}}

-## Note

 >note The __Ranges__ collection of RadTrackBar contains one default range that is used to display a default range for all Modes.
 This collection should always contain at least one range, so if you execute the *Clear* method of the collection all ranges except the first one will be removed.
 >

->note When the mode is changed from __StartFromTheBeginning__ to something else, the __Radnges__ collection will be
-            reset to prevent overlappings that are not allowed in the other modes.
+>note When the mode is changed from __StartFromTheBeginning__ to something else, the __Radnges__ collection will be reset to prevent overlappings that are not allowed in the other modes.
 >